Bug Juice: Broadcast

 The show premiered on Disney Channel in 1998, and ran for three seasons ending in 2001.
 Bug Juice was subsequently pulled from the schedule and was not aired again until the summer of 2004, during which episodes from the first season ran nightly in chronological order.
 The last episode of Bug Juice aired August 20, 2004, and it has not been shown since.

 During the summer of 2006, Disney began posting mini episodes on its website, encouraging viewers of the Disney Channel to log on and view 5-minute short clips from episodes of the first season.

 Bug Juice was also broadcast in the UK on Channel 4's The Bigger Breakfast.

 Revival

-On August 4, 2017, Disney Channel announced that they would revive the series.
-The first season of the revival will take place at Camp Waziyatah, the same location of the first season of the original series.
+On August 4, 2017, Disney Channel announced that it would revive the series.
+The first season of the revival took take place at Camp Waziyatah, the same location of the first season of the original series.
 The new series, given the title Bug Juice: My Adventures at Camp, premiered on July 16, 2018.